nmajor/nmajor-src/_posts/2018-07-25-using-socket-io-with-redux-websocket-redux-middleware.md

     const store = createStore(
       rootReducer,
-      applyMiddleware(socketMiddleware)
+      applyMiddleware(socketMiddleware())
     );

+Since other file is actually exporting a higher-order function, don't forget to execute the socketMiddleware function when applying it to redux.
+This will also create the socket.io connection only once when the store loads so we don't have to worry about creating a new connection every time.

 ### Our New Action Creators

 We now have access to a new type of action that has new required attributes.
-If we dispatch an action with a `channel` attribute it will trigger our cable middleware.
+If we dispatch an action with a `event` attribute it will trigger our socket middleware.

 Here are some example action creators using our new middleware.